Bad Schema Is the Most Expensive Mistake in SaaS

 Most production databases we audit have between three and ten missing indexes that are quietly responsible for the slowest 1% of queries — the ones that show up as P99 latency spikes, dashboard timeouts, and customer-perceived slowness during busy hours.
 Adding the right indexes is the single highest-leverage performance intervention available, and the wrong indexes are the second highest.
 We review the actual query plan for every hot query, validate the indexing strategy against real production cardinalities, and document why each index exists so a future engineer does not delete it during a cleanup.

-Our review cadence is monthly for production databases over 100GB and quarterly for smaller ones.
-Each review surfaces new slow queries from pg_stat_statements or MySQL Performance Schema, recommends index changes, and flags emerging problems like table bloat, unused indexes consuming disk space, or missing partial indexes on growing nullable columns.
+On PostgreSQL we read pg_stat_statements, auto_explain, and pg_stat_user_indexes.
+On MongoDB we read the explain plan output and the index intersection logs.
+On Snowflake we read query history and the warehouse-credit attribution per query so the finance team knows which dashboard is costing what.
+Each review surfaces new slow queries, recommends index changes, and flags emerging problems like table bloat, unused indexes consuming disk space, or missing partial indexes on growing nullable columns.
 Recommendations are delivered as written reports with explicit migration scripts, not vague consultancy memos.

 Schema Migrations Without Downtime